Alexms95/cellular-automata-simulator-chem-eng/README.md

 Download and Install [Docker](https://docs.docker.com/get-started/get-docker/) or [Rancher Desktop](https://rancherdesktop.io/).

-Download the `compose.yml` file from the repository root and run the following command from terminal in the same directory:
+Download the `compose.yml` file from the repository root and run the following command from your OS's terminal in the same directory:

 ```sh
 docker compose up -d